-What happens when you go to the emergency room for a migraine?
+What happens when you go to the emergency room for migraine?

 Luckily, emergency room staff are unlikely to just hand you a painkiller and send you on your way.
-Because your digestive system slows down during a migraine, medical workers won’t give you a pill or tablet at the E.R.
+Because your digestive system slows down during a migraine attack, medical workers won’t give you a pill or tablet at the E.R.
 Instead, they’ll infuse an acute treatment via IV, which works a lot faster.
 They’ll also use an IV to keep you hydrated.
-(Remember, dehydration is a migraine attack’s best friend.)
+(Remember, dehydration is migraine’s best friend.)

-After visiting the E.R. for a migraine, you should contact your primary care doctor (or migraine doctor if you have one) to go over what happened.
+After visiting the E.R., you should contact your primary care doctor (or migraine doctor if you have one) to go over what happened.
 You’ll want to identify any triggers that might’ve led to a more severe attack, and consider making changes to your treatment plan if you need to.

-What are the downsides of going to the emergency room with a migraine?
+What are the downsides of going to the emergency room for migraine?